Income Vs Expenses

 • Elementary: 3,958

-Special thank you to Nan Saucier and Eric Peterson, Team Air for delivering the cans to the pantry, and the Beta Club for helping unload and stock the shelves.
+Special thank you to Nan Saucier and Eric Peterson, and to Team Air for delivering the cans to the pantry, and the Beta Club for helping unload and stock the shelves.
 Your support helps make this effort possible!

 We’re so proud of our students, staff, and community for coming together to make such a big impact.
 Thank you for showing what Winnsboro pride and generosity look like! ❤️